 From the time it takes to get a cab to the high fares, taking a taxi can be a poor experience.
 Besides getting from point A to point B, the taxi industry doesn’t focus much on passengers and their experience.
 And since the emergence of ride sharing apps in popular markets like Los Angeles, the number of taxi trips dropped 30% overall.

 Ride sharing apps like Uber made hailing a cab an easy experience, one where you can quickly see your car, your fare, and your driver’s rating level.
 Instead of catering to drivers, Uber catered their business model to the riders.
-Today, taxi companies have come out with their own cab hailing applications, but it still doesn’t solve several customer pain points like high fares and exorbitant routes.
-Uber’s technology certainly enabled them gain ground faster than any other business before them, but their focus on improving the rider experience is what caused them to win out against the traditional taxi industry.
+Today, taxi companies have come out with their own cab-hailing applications, but it still doesn’t solve several customer pain points like high fares and exorbitant routes.
+Uber’s technology certainly enabled them to gain ground faster than any other business before them, but their focus on improving the rider experience is what caused them to win out against the traditional taxi industry.

 Image source: Skift

 Hotels typically have great customer service.
 But, in general, hotels have been slow to adapt to today’s new consumer — the Millennial.
 Over 80% of Millennials prefer experiencing travel destinations like a local, not a tourist.
 This spells bad news for hotels: Properties that house and cater to tourists.
 A fact that isn’t going unnoticed by Millennials and Boomers.
 Hotel rates themselves have also steadily risen year over year, according to Statista, causing travelers to look into more alternative options.